mase1981/uc-intg-skyq/README.md

 1. **Device Setup:**
    - Ensure SkyQ devices are powered on and connected to your network
-   - Best to give static IP addresses to your SkyQ devices
+   - Recommended: Give static IP addresses to your SkyQ devices
    - Verify devices are accessible via their web interface (if available)

 2. **Network Discovery:**